Argonne-National-Laboratory/neml/doc/sphinx/interpolate.rst

 MTSShearInterpolate
 -------------------

-The shear modulus interpolation used in the Mechanical Threshold Stress [MTS]_ flow stress model
+The shear modulus interpolation used in the Mechanical Threshold Stress [MTS1999]_ flow stress model

 .. math::